Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: Experimental Setup and Hyperparameters

 \subsection{Baselines}

 We utilize the official implementations provided by the respective authors for CSDI, TSDiff, and \citet{bilovs2023modeling}.
 Although the original CSDI paper focuses on multivariate time series experiments, their codebase supports univariate forecasting, allowing us to use it without any modifications with their recommended hyperparameters and training setup.
-For SSSD, we made slight adjustments because their experiments primarily targeted multivariate datasets, whereas our focus is on univariate settings.
+As SSSD targeted primarily multivariate datasets, we adjusted their model to the univariate case.
 Specifically, to avoid overfitting, we set the hidden dimension to 64 and the number of residual layers to 3, aligning the network sizes with those of TSDiff and \oursacro{}.
 For PatchTST, ARIMA, and ETS, we use AutoGluon~\citep{agtimeseries}.
 For the remaining baselines, we employ the publicly available implementations in GluonTS~\citep{gluonts_jmlr} with their recommended hyperparameters.